kvarak/dnd/docs/_Classes/alchemist.md

 </td></tr></tbody></table>
 </div>

-### Animated Cadaver

-By 2nd level, you have perfected the ability to reanimate corpses and modify them.
-During a long rest, you can alchemically reanimate a fresh cadaver if you have your alchemist’s supplies, leatherworker's tools and a humanoid corpse.
-When you do so, it has the base statistics listed below.
-You can only have one cadaver at a time as they need constant upkeep.

-In combat, the cadaver shares your initiative count, but it takes its turn immediately after yours.
-It can move and use its reaction on its own, but the only action it takes on its turn is the Dodge action unless you take a ***bonus action*** on your turn to command it to take one of the actions in its stat block or the Attack, Dash, Disengage, Help, Hide, or Search action.
+In combat, the cadaver shares your initiative count and takes its turn immediately after yours.
+It can move and use its reaction on its own, but the only action it takes on its turn is the Dodge action unless you take a ***bonus action*** on your turn to command it to take the Attack, Dash, Disengage, Help, Hide, or Search action.

 If you spend a short rest with your leatherworker's tools on your cadaver, it regains 2d6 hit points.

 ##### Hiding the undead
 Your cadaver is created by science, but unfortunately people often associate undead with evil.
 Luckily your cadaver’s undead nature is easy to hide, at least if reasonably fresh.
 All it takes is covering it with clothes, armor, bandages and maybe a mask or hat.

 ### Revival Concoction
 Also from 2nd level, you learn how to prepare an additional concoction, the revival concoction, which can be used as an ***action*** to repair your cadaver.

 If your cadaver has died within the last hour the concoction can be used to restore it to unlife.
-After 1 minute it is revived with all its hit points restored.
+After 1 minute it is revived with 1 hit point.

 Using the concoction on a “living” cadaver grants it temporary hit points equal to 3 times your class level.
 The temporary hit points are not gained until after 1 minute, and they last indefinitely.

 ### Corpsecrafting Infusions
 At 7th level when you create your cadaver, you can choose to add a variety of boons and features to it by using corpsecrafting infusions.
 When creating a cadaver you can apply one effect form the infusions list.
 You can apply one additional infusion at 10th level.
 Some infusions can be applied twice, with additional effects.

 **Draining Touch**.
 When you apply this infusion to your cadaver, its unarmed attacks instead do 3d6 necrotic damage.
-If applied twice, the cadaver gains health equal to half the damage dealt with this attack.
+If applied twice, the cadaver regains health equal to half the damage dealt with this attack.

 **Enhanced Vitality**.
 When you apply this infusion to your cadaver, double its hit points.
 If applied twice, double it again.

 **Extraordinary Activation**.
-When you apply this infusion to your cadaver, it gains the 'Ability Score Improvement' feature.
-You can only apply this infusion once.
+Each time you apply this infusion to your cadaver, it gains a skill point to spend on a combat skill.

 **Galvanism**.
 Whenever the cadaver is subjected to lightning damage, it takes no damage and instead regains a number of hit points equal to the lightning damage dealt.
 If applied twice, it also gains resistance to acid damage.

 **Martial Memories**.
 The cadaver gains an additional attack every time it takes the attack action.

 **Necrotic Regeneration**.
-When you apply this infusion to your cadaver, if it has more than 0 hit points it regains hit points equal to your Intelligence modifier back at the start of your turn.
+When you apply this infusion to your cadaver, if it has more than 0 hit points it regains hit points equal to your Intelligence modifier at the start of your turn.
 The amount regenerated increases to twice your Intelligence modifier if applied twice.

 **Undead Constitution**.
 When you apply this infusion to your cadaver, it gains immunity to the charmed, exhaustion, paralyzed and petrified condition as well as resistance to necrotic damage.
 If applied twice, it also gains resistance to bludgeoning, piercing, and slashing from nonmagical attacks.

 ### Unnatural Intellect
 Starting at 10th level, your cadaver gains some semblance of thought.
 Your cadaver can now act on its own, not needing to be commanded with your bonus action to use its own actions.

 ### Magnum Opus
-At 17th level, you have developed some extraordinary infusions for your cadaver.
+At 16th level, you have developed some extraordinary infusions for your cadaver.
 Choose one of the Magnum Opus infusions to give to a cadaver you create.

 **Magnum Opus: Incorporeal**.
 When you apply this infusion to your cadaver, it gains a flying speed of 30ft and becomes immune to the grappled, prone and restrained condition.
 It also can move through other creatures and objects as if they were difficult terrain, taking 1d10 force damage if it ends its turn inside an object.

 **Magnum Opus: Harbinger**.
-When you apply this infusion to your cadaver, anytime it kills another humanoid, the creature will rise as a zombie with one hit point at the start of your next turn.
+When you apply this infusion to your cadaver, whwnever it kills another humanoid, the creature will rise as a zombie with one hit point at the start of your next turn.
 It is under your command and uses your initiative count.

 **Magnum Opus: Macabre Doppelganger**.
 When you apply this infusion to your cadaver, your cadaver gains a new strange ability.
 When you die, your cadaver can turn itself into an unnatural imitation of you by consuming your fresh (within the hour) corpse.
 When it does this, it gains all your statistics as well as your behaviours and memories but not your appearance.
 Over the course of the next week, the cadaver slowly changes to look identical to your original body.